10 Steps to Effective Advertising

 9. Develop an Advertising Budget.

 Most generally, this will be a percentage of your gross annual sales and will vary depending on your goals.
 Once you determine what this budget will be, stick to it.
+Effectiveness and reach take time and many exposures to your target audience.

 10. Consider Using an Advertising Agency.